-They are fed fresh grass hay and 14% all stock feed during weather spells where there is little or no graze.
-They are not fed out on grains or corn.
+They are fed fresh grass hay and a special meat goat feed.
+We change up their diet by adding a three grain mixture of oats, barley and wheat during weather spells where there is little or no graze.
+They are not fed out on corn.
 The water they drink is from pure,cold natural springs and wells.
 They have lots of room to graze and are never crowded.

 Our Heritage Spanish Goat herd is a CAE and CL free, closed herd.To learn more about CAE disease Click Here.
 To learn more about CL disease Click Here